 Longwings

 The medium to large fritillaries, the Longwings (Heliconiinae), range in size from 60-100mm and are protected by bitter body fluids.
 This makes them inedible for predators.
-The predators are warned by the beautiful color patterns, which are often combinations of black with red, orange, yellow, and blue.
+The predators are warned by the beautiful colour patterns, which are often combinations of black with red, orange, yellow, and blue.
 Due to the enormous variability that can occur within a species, these butterflies are sometimes difficult to identify.
 The Longwings are a subfamily of the Brush-footed Butterflies (Nymphalidae).

 Tribe: Acraeini